Discrimination against non-binary people: Identity documents

-According to the Transgender Law Center, 70% of transgender people are not able to update their identity documents and one-third of have been harassed, assaulted or turned away when seeking basic services, and one third are not able to update their documents post-transition.

 In 2016, the U.S. State Department was sued for denying a passport to Dana Zzyym, who is a veteran, an intersex person and then also identified as a non-binary person.
 Zzyym wrote "intersex" on their passport form instead of male or female, which were the only two available gender fields on the form.
 Zzyym was denied the passport, which led to LGBTQ advocacy organizations filing a lawsuit against the U.S. State Department on Zzyym's behalf.
 The advocacy group Lambda Legal argued for gender-neutral terms and a third option on U.S. passports, arguing that the existing passport fields violated the Due Process Clause and Equal Protection Clause of the U.S. Constitution.
 The State Department argued that adding additional gender fields to the passport form would prevent the agency's efforts to combat identity theft and passport fraud.
 The Tenth Circuit Court ruled in favor of Zzyym, the first time in U.S. history that the federal government recognized non-binary people.

-California, the District of Columbia, New York City, New York State, Iowa, Vermont, Oregon and Washington State have currently removed the surgical requirement to complete a change on a birth certificate.
-In these states, to change the gender on a birth certificate, one must fill out a standardized form but legal or medical approvals are not required.
-In Washington, D.C., the applicant fills out the top half of the form and a health or social service professional must fill out the bottom half.
-A person may face obstacles obtaining a court order in order to make a change to documents in other states.
-Tennessee is the only state that has a specific statute that forbids altering the gender designation on a birth certificate due to gender surgery, while Idaho and Ohio have the same prohibition, but via court decision rather than by statute; and in Puerto Rico, a U.S. territory, a court ruled that gender markers could not be changed on identity documents under any circumstances.